jarviscanada/jarvis_data_eng_NissaElchhab/core_java/grep/README.md

 This might show as a greater impact for apps similar to `grep` as it is usually invoked once, thus making the lambda and stream invokation expensive.
 The perfromance of lambas is not expected to be better than the procedural implementation on mono-core cpus.
 However, lambdas would shine on multicore or parallel architectures.

-However, the greatet benefit of the stream and lambdas combo is expected to be lesser memory need and delaying/averting [`OutOfMemoryError` exception](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/memleaks002.html "Oracle Documentation: Understand the OutOfMemoryError Exception") as space complexity is depedent on the maximum available RSS and buffersize, making it O(1) for a given configuration.
+However, the greatet benefit of the stream and lambdas combo is expected to be lesser memory need and delaying/averting an [`OutOfMemoryError exception`](https://docs.oracle.com/javase/8/docs/technotes/guides/troubleshoot/memleaks002.html "Oracle Documentation: Understand the OutOfMemoryError Exception") as space complexity is depedent on the maximum available heap and buffersize but constant, making it O(1) for a given configuration.

 As opposed to the procedural approach, the combination of streams and lambdas make the _lazy_ evaluation more memory efficient.
 This can be further combined with using streams through the whole chain of functions, including writing to `outputFile`

 ## Other implementation considerations
 In order to make the code cleaner and easier to update, this project will add a `GetOpts` class to handle command-line arguments.
 - This will make the code cleaner and encapsulate managing the commandline arguments concern into its own class.
 - One of the easy features that can be added this way is validation of the arguments